jbcodeforce/aws-studies/docs/infra/security.md

 ### Permissions boundary

-Set a permissions boundary to control the maximum permissions this user can have.
-This is at user's or role level, and we define policy for example to authorize him to do anything on EC2, CloudWatch or S3.
+Set a permissions boundary to control the maximum permissions a user can have.
+This is defined at user's or role level, and we define policy for example to authorize the user to do anything on EC2, CloudWatch or S3.

 The effective permission of a user is the join between Organization SCP, Permissions Boundary, and identity based policies.